Phaedra Ellis-Lamkins

-Phaedra Ellis-Lamkins (born 1976) is an American social justice advocate and businesswoman.
+Phaedra Ellis-Lamkins (born 1976) is an American technology entrepreneur and business leader.

-Ellis-Lamkins is the co-founder and CEO of Promise, a California-based company reworking the bail system.
+Ellis-Lamkins is the co-founder and CEO of Promise, a California-based technology company that partners with government agencies and utilities to digitize and streamline essential public infrastructure, including payment systems, compliance monitoring, and service reconnections.
 Prior to this, she served as the Head of Care at Honor, the CEO of the anti-poverty organization Green For All, and the Executive Officer of the South Bay AFL–CIO Labor Council, an organized labor federation representing more than 100 unions and more than 110,000 members in California's Santa Clara and San Benito counties.
-She was also Executive Director of Working Partnerships USA, a coalition of community groups, and labor and faith organizations working to address economic disparities in California's Silicon Valley.
+She was also executive director of Working Partnerships USA, a coalition of community groups, and labor and faith organizations working to address economic disparities in California's Silicon Valley.

 Early career

 After graduating from California State University, Northridge in 1998, Ellis-Lamkins became a union organizer with SEIU Local 715 in San Jose.
 Following a campaign to secure union representation for home health care workers and other low-income employees, Ellis-Lamkins joined the staff of Working Partnerships USA as the group's education coordinator.
 She led the Labor/Community Leadership Institute and created its first senior fellows program.
 In this capacity Ellis-Lamkins created the Faith in Action training program for area clergy and lay leaders.
 Within five years, she was running Working Partnerships USA.

 She also became the Executive Director of the South Bay AFL-CIO Labor Council, a labor federation representing more than 100 unions in Santa Clara and San Benito counties, and more than 110,000 union members.

 As the leader of Working Partnerships USA, Ellis-Lamkins expanded the nation's first county-based universal children's health insurance program to cover more than 160,000 children.
 Thirty other counties have replicated this program throughout California.
 Ellis-Lamkins also led the fight to create one of the first community benefits agreements in the country, which provided community standards for a large-scale economic development project in San Jose.
 Working Partnerships was also successful in expanding the living wage under Ellis-Lamkins leadership.
 Working Partnerships raised $6 million in grants during its first six-years of operation and achieved policy successes at the local level while attracting criticism for the non-profit’s financial ties to the electoral activities of the South Bay Labor Council.

 In 2003, Ellis-Lamkins led the launch of Partnership for Working Families, a national coalition "dedicated to building power and reshaping the economy and urban environment for workers and communities."